Sebastianhju/Runeterra-5e/2.0/Uncommons.md

 - Dagger
 - Attunement

-**Tribute**: The next time you deal damage to a target, you gain gold equal to the damage dealt.
-Once this action is used, it cannot be used again until 18 seconds have passed.
+**Tribute**: The first time you deal damage to a target each turn, you gain gold equal to the damage dealt.

 **Quest**: Whenever you've gained 300 gold using this item, it transforms into _Shard of True Ice._